aolaya/image_classification_models/README.md

     <!--FEATUREEXTRACIONS-->
       <img src="Images\sample_images.png"  width=90% alt="FeatureExtractions">

-#### This dataset comprises of 25,000 images, each with a resolution of 150x150 pixels, divided into six categories: Buildings, Forest, Glacier, Mountain, Sea, and Street.
+This dataset comprises of 25,000 images, each with a resolution of 150x150 pixels, divided into six categories: Buildings, Forest, Glacier, Mountain, Sea, and Street.
 The data is organized into separate zip files for training, testing, and prediction, with around 14,000 images in the training set, 3,000 in the test set, and 7,000 for prediction.
 In the training set, each feature has roughly 2,300 examples.
 In the test set, each feature has 500 examples.

+## Feature Engineering Approaches

+1. **Raw Images**
+  - Original RGB images used as baseline input
+  - Minimal preprocessing with standard normalization
+  - Direct pixel values as features

+2. **HSV Color Space**
+  - Conversion from RGB to HSV color space
+  - Better representation of color information
+  - More robust to lighting variations

+3. **Histogram of Oriented Gradients (HOG)**
+  - Extraction of gradient-based features
+  - Captures shape and edge information
+  - Particularly effective for structural elements

 ## Model Performance Comparison